pgpavlides/php_garden/README.md

 $my_car->year = 2020;
 ```

+#### 👉 Resource variables:
-- **Resource variables**: These are special variables that hold references to resources external to PHP, such as database connections or file handles.
+These are special variables that hold references to resources external to PHP, such as database connections or file handles.

 ```php
 $file = fopen("example.txt", "r");
 $database = mysqli_connect("localhost", "user", "password", "database");
 ```

+#### 👉 NULL variables:
-- **NULL variables**: These are variables that have no value assigned to them.
+These are variables that have no value assigned to them.
 ```php
 $null_variable = null;
 ```